rcharts/howitworks/echarts/index.md

 ### Acknowledgements

-I would like to acknowledge [Taiyun](https://github.com/taiyun) and his implementation of [echarts](https://github.com/taiyun/recharts).
+I would like to thank [Lin Feng](https://github.com/kener) for creating a brilliant visualization library.
+I would also like to acknowledge [Taiyun](https://github.com/taiyun) and his implementation of [echarts](https://github.com/taiyun/recharts).

 <div id='disqus_thread'></div>